sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

     measures, comparing the visually selected epochs with the results of the rejection measure.
 All the measures can capture both simulated and real data artifacts.
-In our experience, the most efficient measures seem to be frequency threshold and linear trend detection.
+In our experience, the most efficient measures seem to be the frequency threshold and linear trend detection.
 -   We typically apply semi-automated rejection to the *independent component activations* instead of to the raw channel data, as described below.